| Citation: |

 Abstract

 In this letter, we demonstrate the effect of γ irradiation on the lateral AlGaN/GaN Schottky barrier diodes (SBDs) with self-terminated recessed anode structure and low work-function metal tungsten (W) as anode.
-For a comprehensive evaluation of the radiation-resistance performance of the device, the total dose of γ irradiation is up to 100 kGy with irradiation time of 20 hours.
+For a comprehensive evaluation of the radiation-resistance performance of the device, the total dose of γ irradiation is up to 100 kGy with irradiation time of 20 h.
 Attributed to the barrier lowering effect of the W/GaN interface induced by γ irradiation observed in the experiment, the extracted turn-on voltage (VON) defined at anode forward current of 1 mA decreases from 0.47 to 0.43 V. Meanwhile, benefiting from the reinforced Schottky interface treated by post-anode-annealing, a high breakdown voltage (BV) of 1.75 kV is obtained for the γ-irradiated AlGaN/GaN SBD, which shows the promising application for the deep-space radiation environment and promotes the development of radiation-resistance research for GaN SBDs.-

 Keywords: